easonzs/hello-word/README.md

 # hello-word
-a git test ，for first try！
+a git test ，for first try！local!